Lives of Museum Junkies

 – Ginnie Cooper, Past director of Washington D.C., Brooklyn, and Portland Library systems

 “People interested in museums as real educational environments, parents interested in their children’s education, and people seeking to find themselves in a positive way could all benefit from reading this book.
 I love the way the bios of major contributors are interspersed through-out—most thoughtful.
 A terrific story!”

 – Ronald C. Rosenberg.
 Professor, Associate Dean Emeritus, Michigan State University

 “Marilynne Eichinger has embraced the past to give a lively behind-the-scenes description of the evolution of interactive science museums and why these science playgrounds should be part of your life.”

 – Michelle Marquart, Past VP Marketing, Oregon Coast Aquarium; General Manager, Mount Hood Railroad.

-Over the Peanut Fence is scheduled for release in 2017.
+Over the Sticker Bush Fence was released in 2017.
 It is a comprehensive look at the problem of youth homelessness.
 Interviews with street kids and those who work in agencies tell tales of the work being done to impact the growing crisis facing American cities.

 Join my mailing list for updates.